Bartavius/kanbas/README.md

  **Languages used:** HTML/CSS, Typescript, Javascript

 **Disclaimer**: This project was built while (and in order to) learning the aforementioned technologies and languages, as such there may be areas of code that looks "unoptimized" or "unclean."
 It may be rough around the edges, but it retains the functionalities of what it is intended to be.
+The project began in September / October of 2024 as part of the CS4550 Web Development Course